graphhopper/graphhopper/docs/core/profiles.md

       ]
 ```

-The areas are given in GeoJson format.
-Note that JSON can be directly copied into YAML without further modifications.
+The areas are given in GeoJson format, but currently only Polygons are allowed.
+Note that JSON can be directly copied
-Using the `areas` feature you can also block entire areas i.e. by multiplying the speed with `0`, but for this you
+into YAML without further modifications.
+Using the `areas` feature you can also block entire areas i.e. by multiplying
-should rather use the `priority` section that we will explain next.
+the speed with `0`, but for this you should rather use the `priority` section that we will explain next.

 #### Customizing `priority`